wermos/blog/_posts/2022-08-31-gsoc-the-work-so-far.markdown

 ### Matrix Generation

 A key part of the benchmarking code is the random matrix generation.
 Doing this properly is essential because otherwise, the compiler might figure out the fact that we have pre-computed matrices.
 Once it does so, it is free to calculate the results ahead of time, which would defeat the point of the benchmark.
-The original Fast 5×5 code was using index based operations to fill up the matrix, like so:
+The original Fast 5×5 code was using index-based operations to fill up the matrix, like so:
 {% highlight cpp %}
 float a[SIZE * SIZE];
 float b[SIZE * SIZE];